‘This is our future’: Fairfax tests region’s first self-driving shuttle for public transit

 Cities across the country are weighing the benefits and cost of the technology, collaborating with private companies pushing for the multibillion-dollar development and deployment of self-driving vehicles.

-For years now, urban planners have been studying how self-driving vehicles could transform the way people get around and reduce congestion and pollution.
+For years now, urban planners have been studying how self-driving vehicles could transform the way people get around and could reduce congestion and pollution.
 Some cities have changed zoning codes to facilitate autonomous vehicles.

-In the Washington region, Uber earlier this year announced plans to test self-driving cars in the District, expanding testing on public roads following a federal investigation that found problems with the company’s technology and management that left an Arizona pedestrian dead in 2018.
+In the Washington region, Uber earlier this year announced plans to test self-driving cars in the District, expanding testing on public roads after the conclusion of a federal investigation into problems with the ride-hailing company’s technology and management that left an Arizona pedestrian dead in 2018.

 But before that, the region’s eyes will be on Fairfax.
-The Relay shuttle is the first such testing of autonomous technology in public transportation in the region, and the first such local operation that is state-funded.
+The Relay shuttle is the first such testing of autonomous technology in public transportation in the region and the first such local operation that is state-funded.

-On the streets of Fairfax, the shuttle is now essentially learning its fixed route, undergoing testing and awaiting approval from the National Highway Traffic Safety Administration (NHTSA) to begin passenger operations.
+On the streets of Fairfax, the shuttle is now essentially learning its fixed route, undergoing testing and awaiting approval from the National Highway Traffic Safety Administration to begin passenger operations.
 That is expected to occur before the end of the year.

 During the year-long pilot, officials and scholars from various Virginia universities will closely monitor and study the operation, looking at ridership, rider demographics and any problems or concerns.
 Project officials already anticipate effects from the coronavirus pandemic, as people are generally traveling less and are less likely to be using public transit.